Gensokyo-Reimagined/Gensokyo-Reimagined-Web/README.md

 In the repository, all you need to do is add a new language as follows in i18n of `nuxt.config.ts`

-Then go to crowdin and add the appropriate language

 ```ts
   i18n: {
     locales: [